 Description: - Includes ½ hour group lesson and 15 min. stroking/theatre.
 It is mandatory that these group lessons be supplemented by a minimum of one private lesson per week.
 Coach bios are available on our website.
 Please speak directly to the coach of your choice for further details.

-Qualifications: Passed Preliminary Freeskate Part 1 & 2, and one of Senior Bronze Dances or Senior Bronze Skills.
+Qualifications: Passed STAR 5 Freeskate, AND one of Senior Bronze Dances or Senior Bronze Skills.

 Description: It is mandatory that these group lessons be supplemented by a minimum of one private lesson per week.
 Maximum of 20 skaters on each session at one time.
 Must retain the services of a Club Coach.